 Everyone is welcome at the Hub, and with a wide variety of individual and group study spaces located throughout the building you’re guaranteed to find the perfect place to work.

-Open to everyone, the Technology Libraries Team's Lent Training Programme at the West Hub offers a range of workshops including top tips on referencing, poster design, presentation skills, ways to revise effectively and help with literature searching if you're starting a new research project or looking to explore your subject in more detail.
-To find out more, see the full programme of events.
+Open to everyone, the Technology Libraries Team's Training Programmes at the West Hub offer a range of workshops including top tips on referencing, poster design, presentation skills, ways to revise effectively and help with literature searching if you're starting a new research project or looking to explore your subject in more detail.
+To find out more, see our West Hub Training page.

 The Hub team can be found on the first floor and regularly move throughout the building offering support on the go.
 Come and visit us at the information desk or say hello as we pass by and ask us anything.